-'You guys have lost your minds': A man asked Dave Ramsey if he and his wife should borrow money — they make $180K/year but spend $80K on the kids.
+'You guys have lost your minds': Philadelphia man asks Dave Ramsey if he and his wife should borrow money — they make $180K/year but spend $80K on the kids.
 This was the guru's scathing reply

-Dave Ramsey is at it again: more opinionated and brash, if you can believe it, than a Philly guy.
+Dave Ramsey couldn't contain himself recently when responding to a caller on his show.

+A man named Dave from Philadelphia told the finance guru on The Ramsey Show that he was “barely making it” on a family income of $180,000.
+He was unsure whether to save more or take out a loan to make ends meet.

 Don't miss